-Just text or call 07912063838 to book your free 30 minute phone consultation or to ask any questions about how I can help you.
+Just text or call 07912063838 to book your free, no obligation, phone consultation or to ask any questions about how I can help you.

 The impact of too much stress can affect every area of your life.
 A worrying trend in the UK is the number of people experiencing the negative effects of stress at work.
 The Health and Safety Executive estimates that 0.5 million workers suffer from work related stress and depression.
 Employers are under greater pressure to get things done quicker, with less resources and the knock on effect of that is that the employee gets more stress.
 This can have a negative effect on their health , their relationships, their sleep patterns etc. Hypnotherapy has been proven effective in helping people manage stress.
 I am a trained Stress Management Specialist and if you are interested in booking a one to one or group sessions on how to manage stress, please click on Contact above.